shankarkarki/Coursera-ML/README.md

 # Coursera-ML
-All solutions are programmed in MATLAB from the Machine-Learning (Coursera) by Prof. Andrew NG.
+All solutions are programmed in MATLAB for the Machine-Learning (Coursera) by Prof. Andrew NG.